-The District adopts an annual operating budget for revenues and expenditures for the General Fund and Debt Service Fund on essentially the same modified accrual basis of accounting used to record actual expenditures.
-Budgetary control over expenditures is exercised at the fund level.
+The District adopts an annual operating budget for revenues and expenditures for the General Fund and Debt Service Fund on essentially the same modified accrual basis of accounting used

 B. Deficit Net Position

 As described in Note 1, the District was formed to finance and acquire or construct infrastructure assets that are subsequently dedicated to the Town for operation.
 The District does not own or operate infrastructure.
 Therefore, the Statement of Net Position reflects a large liability without an offsetting asset.